Shivaraj-Y/Movies-Watchlist/README.md

 # Movies-Watchlist
-A page for movie enthusiasts to make their Watchlist of the films.
+A Simple page for movie enthusiasts to make their Watchlist of the films.